Aílton (footballer, born August 1984): Örgryte IS

 He moved to F.C.
-Copenhagen from Swedish Örgryte IS on 1 January 2007 for 22 million Danish kroner, which by then was transfer record for a Danish club.
+Copenhagen from Swedish Örgryte IS on 1 January 2007 for 22 million Danish kroner, which by then was a transfer record for a Danish club.
 Both F.C.
 Copenhagen and Brøndby IF struggled for Almeida's signature, but after some hesitation from Brøndby IF, he ended up at F.C.
 Copenhagen.

 F.C.
 Copenhagen

 Scoring in his only second game for F.C.
-Copenhagen against Brøndby IF in one of the New Firm matches, he was considered a new star and a start of a new era for the club, which for many years had suffered from the lack of goals from the strikers, however, he did not manage to follow up his performance, and was subsequently placed on the bench as a substitute.
-On 15 April 2007, Ailton scored on a bicycle kick in F.C.
-Copenhagen's 4–2 win over OB, which led to many people thinking he's breakthrough finally was about to come, but yet again, and had to see himself become a substitute.
+Copenhagen against Brøndby IF in one of the New Firm matches, he was considered a new star and a start of a new era for the club, which for many years had suffered from a lack of goals from the strikers.
+However, he did not manage to follow up on his performances, and was subsequently placed on the bench as a substitute.
+On 15 April 2007, Ailton scored with a bicycle kick in F.C.
+Copenhagen's 4–2 win over OB, which led to many people thinking his breakthrough was finally about to come, but he yet again had to see himself become a substitute.

 After the winter break in the 2007–08 season Aílton got a chance in the Danish Cup quarterfinals, where F.C.
 Copenhagen was to face Næstved BK.
 He scored a goal in the beginning of the second half following an assist from his countryman José Júnior.

-In the beginning of the 2008–09 season he has been playing regularly, becoming an important member of the starting line-up and the attacking play, however, he still has trouble finding the net.
+In the beginning of the 2008–09 season he had been playing regularly, becoming an important member of the starting line-up and the attacking play, however, he still had trouble finding the net.
 He however started against FC Midtjylland on 16 November 2008 and scored two goals.
-And he scored again against Manchester City in an UEFA Cup match home at Parken.
+He scored again against Manchester City in an UEFA Cup match home at Parken.
 During the season, he scored 11 goals in the league and 4 goals in the cup, being influential in securing the cup and the league titles.

-The next season he appeared in 39 matches and scored 8 goals in all competitions, helping F.C.
+During the next season he appeared in 39 matches and scored 8 goals in all competitions, helping F.C.
 Copenhagen to win the league again, and reach the knockout phase of the season's Europa League.